daethnir/authprogs/doc/authprogs.md

 ## EXIT STATUS

+On unexpected error or rejecting the command `authprogs` will exit 126.

-authprogs returns 0 on success, non-zero on errors.
-In run mode it exits with the exit code of the command that was requested, or 126 on unexpected errors.
+If the command was accepted then it returns the exit code of the command that was run.

+Note that if you're invoking ssh via another tool that program may provide a different exit status and provide a misleading error message when `authprogs` returns a failure, For example `rsync` will exit 12 and assume a "protocol problem" rather than a rejection on the server side.

 ## LOGGING AND DEBUGGING